OpenZWave/node-openzwave-shared/README-raspbian.md

 # Installation on Raspbian (Debian for Raspberry Pi)

-You'll need a couple of well-supported packages (NodeJS and )
+You'll need a couple of well-supported packages (NodeJS and libudev-dev)

 ## 1. Install Node.js and libudev-dev